tldr-pages/tldr/pages/common/openvpn.md

 > OpenVPN client and daemon binary.
 > More information: <https://openvpn.net/>.

-- Connect to server with config file:
+- Connect to server using a config file:

 `sudo openvpn {{client.conf}}`